Last Updated on August 4, 2022 by Lori Geurin

 3. Manage Your Stress

-You will need to develop a set of stress management tools if you want to avoid this.
-Recognize the destructive nature of too much stress and try some stress-relievers such as mindfulness, deep breathing exercises, yoga, meditation, etc. They will trigger the body’s relaxation response and lower your cortisol levels.
+Develop a set of stress management tools to avoid this.
+Recognize the destructive nature of too much stress, practice self-care, and try some stress-relievers such as mindfulness, deep breathing exercises, yoga, meditation, etc. They will trigger the body’s relaxation response and lower your cortisol levels, while improving your mental health.

 Check out the Weekly Wellness Log and Gratitude Journal to deal with stress in a positive way.